 - Biodiesel — made from soybeans, vegetable oil, animal fat, and other recycled greases

 If you do opt for a biofuel vehicle, you can locate fueling stations through the U.S. Department of Energy's alternative fueling station locator.

 Flex-fuel vehicles (FFVs) run on a blend of up to 85 percent ethanol (E85).
-As of January 2014, there were more than 16 million flex-fuel vehicles on the roads, including Buicks, Chevys, Fords, and even Bentleys.
+As of 2015, there are more than 17 million flex-fuel vehicles on the roads, including Buicks, Chevys, Fords, and even Bentleys.

 IIHS Top Safety Picks

 Safe for the environment doesn't necessarily translate to safe for you, the driver.
 Check out how the Insurance Institute for Highway Safety grades the safety of the latest models.